Node.js

 Demo App

-- Public demo: speedscale/demo (
+- Public demo: speedscale/mock-lab (

-nodedirectory) - Stack: Express
+nodedirectory) - Stack: zero-dependency Node HTTP service (built-in

 Use this path for the fastest Node.js first success on a developer workstation.

-- 1. Install and initialize Proxymock
+- 1. Install and initialize proxymock

 brew install speedscale/tap/proxymock proxymock initUse browser sign-in by default.
 Use `proxymock init --api-key <your key>` only for CI or other headless environments.